JRMeyer/jrmeyer.github.io/_posts/2019-08-17-Kaldi-troubleshooting.markdown

 ### DNN Training

-You should ideally be using `nnet3` instead of nnet2.
-The newer code is tried and tested more, and will have better support.
-In general, long-skinny nets are better than short fat ones.
+You should ideally be using `nnet3` instead of `nnet2`.
+At this point, `nnet3` is tried and tested more, and will have better support moving forward.

+Long-skinny nets are better than short fat ones.
 Monitor your training progress with information from `compute_prob_train.*.log` and `compute_prob_valid.*.log`.

 {% highlight bash %}
 Number of epochs: 1 → 20